Bobby Watson (basketball coach): Evansville

-Watson was offered the head coaching job for the Evansville Purple Aces in 1977 after the previous candidate, Jerry Sloan, had turned down the offer following a week with the program.
+On March 11, 1977, Watson was announced as the head coach of the Evansville Purple Aces.
+The previous candidate, Jerry Sloan, had resigned after spending six days with the program.
 It was the Aces' first season in 31 years without head coach Arad McCutchan, who had led the team to five NCAA Division II championships.
 It was also the team's first season as a member of NCAA Division I and Watson entered the program with high expectations.
 Watson promised to stay with the Aces "as long as [they] will have me."

-Watson had an excellent recruitment period and signed nine freshmen to join the team for the 1977–78 season, whom he believed to be "as fine a nucleus as we could have brought in for the coming years."
-He also launched public relation campaigns with local community leaders to improve ticket sales and ultimately sold 1,000 new season tickets in the few weeks after he was hired.
+Watson led a recruitment period overseeing nine freshmen signing to join the team for the 1977–78 season, whom he believed to be "as fine a nucleus as we could have brought in for the coming years."
+He also launched public relation campaigns with local community leaders to improve ticket sales, selling 1,000 new season tickets in the few weeks after he was hired.
 Evansville business manager Bob Hudson stated, "I've never seen a man work so hard or more so fast."
 Watson came to be seen by Aces supporters as the savior of their program.

 The Aces lost their first two games of the season to the Western Kentucky Hilltoppers and the DePaul Blue Demons.
 Their first and only win of the season came on December 6, 1977, against the Pittsburgh Panthers.
 After the game, Watson remarked, "I've been involved in a lot of wins, but few sweeter than that one."
 The Aces' final game was a loss on December 10, 1977, against the Indiana State Sycamores.
 After the game, Watson stated that his team needed more courage and mental toughness when playing away games.

 On December 13, 1977, the Purple Aces were to fly to Nashville, Tennessee, to play the Middle Tennessee Blue Raiders the following night.
 The Aces teams under McCutchan would often travel to away games on the same day, but Watson preferred to fly a day early to allow his players to practice on the host's court.
 The team's plane had been delayed by three hours due to bad weather.
 Shortly after take-off at around 7:20pm from the Evansville Regional Airport, the plane suffered an engine failure and crashed, which killed all 29 people on board.
 Watson was the only coach on board the flight as his assistant coaches were on scouting assignments at the time.
 The University of Evansville cancelled the rest of the Purple Aces' season after briefly considering carrying on with a substitute team, which Evansville athletic director Jim Byers stated would be what Watson would have wanted.

+Personal life

+Watson married Deidra on December 14, 1973.
+They had three daughters.
+Deidra and their daughters remained in Evansville for two years after Watson's death and then moved to Louisville, Kentucky.
+Watson's identical twin daughters, Chandra and Leigh, comprise the rock duo The Watson Twins.